ppy/osu-wiki/news/2021/2021-01-02-featured-artist-updates-january-2021.md

 - **MIMI - Soshite Yoruto Tomoru**
 - **MIMI - Yoake Maeni Tobinotte**

 Pop vocaloid extraordinaire **MIMI** is back with more!
-Their journey as a Featured Artist began strong thanks to maps like [Ai no Sukima](https://osu.ppy.sh/beatmapsets/952409) and [Mizuoto to Curtain](https://osu.ppy.sh/beatmapsets/968171) by [Log Off Now](https://osu.ppy.sh/users/4378277), later branching out into a massive collection of ranked maps by all sorts of mappers!
+Their journey as a Featured Artist began strong thanks to maps like [Ai no Sukima](https://osu.ppy.sh/beatmapsets/952409) and [Mizuoto to Curtain](https://osu.ppy.sh/beatmapsets/968171) by ::Log Off Now::{ user-id=4378277 }, later branching out into a massive collection of ranked maps by all sorts of mappers!
 Clearly **MIMI**'s music has an impact on osu! players, so we're proud to bring more your way!

 ## [onumi](https://osu.ppy.sh/beatmaps/artists/32)